-Fee Amount

-Tuition \$ 21,220

-Student Health Fee \$ 490

-Student Activity Fee \$ 380

-Average Direct Loan Fees \$ 182

-Room \$ 9,110

-Meals \$ 3,860

-Books & Supplies \$ 1,000

-Transportation \$ 2,750

-Personal Expenses \$ 2,750

-Insurance \$ 2,792

-Estimated Total Costs of Attendance \$ 44,374

-Opitional Wellness Fee \$ 372

-- Room expenses reflect 9 month average of single bedroom apartments as specified by 5 local apartment complexes in close proximity to campus.
+Room expenses reflect 9 month average of single bedroom apartments as specified by 5 local apartment complexes in close proximity to campus.
 An estimated \$300 per month for utilities has been included.

-For students living at home, the amount reflects 1/10 of the residence hall and off-campus amounts.
-Figure has been rounded to nearest \$50. - Meal expenses for residence hall and off-campus apartment students are based on \$18.38 per day for thirty weeks.
-For students living at home, the amount reflects one-third of the residence hall and offcampus amounts.
+Meal expenses for residence hall and off-campus apartment students are based on \$17.57 per day for thirty weeks.
 An investigation of food allowances at comparable schools in the southeast reveals our food allowance to be fair.

-- Book and supplies expenses are based on an average yearly cost as estimated by the WFU bookstore and the WFU Divinity Student COA Survey.
+Book and supplies expenses are based on an average yearly cost as estimated by the WFU bookstore and the WFU Divinity Student COA Survey.
 The amount for part-time enrollment is a prorated amount based on the assumption that full-time enrollment includes 3 classes per term.
-All classes taken for credit toward the student's degree are included in the determination of the COA component. - Transportation expenses for residence hall and off-campus apartment students are based on around \$92 per week for thirty weeks.
-For students living at home, the amount reflects one-half of the residence hall and off-campus amounts. - Personal expenses for residence hall and off-campus apartment students are based on \$13.10 per day for thirty weeks, rounded to the nearest \$10.
-For students living at home, the amount reflects twothirds of the residence hall and off-campus amounts. - Health insurance is required for all degree-seeking domestic graduate students and all international graduate students with F or J visas.
-For 2020-2021, student health insurance is estimated based on the WFU/BCBS Insurance Policy for 2019-2020.
+All classes taken for credit toward the student's degree are included in the determination of the COA component.

+Transportation expenses for residence hall and off-campus apartment students are based on around \$93 per week for thirty weeks.
+For students living at home, the amount reflects one-half of the residence hall and off-campus amounts.

+Personal expenses for residence hall and off-campus apartment students are based on \$12.85 per day for thirty weeks, rounded to the nearest \$10.

+Health insurance is required for all degree-seeking domestic graduate students and all international graduate students with F or J visas.
+For 2022-2023, student health insurance is estimated based on the WFU/BCBS Insurance Policy for 2021/2022.
 More information is available on the WFU Student Health Insurance Program website.
 Students who demonstrate coverage that meets criteria may waive the insurance provided by WFU.
-If you are unsure of your eligibility, please contact studentinsurance@wfu.edu. - A wellness fee will be charged to all student accounts.
+If you are unsure of your eligibility, please contact studentinsurance@wfu.edu.

+A wellness fee will be charged to all student accounts.
 This wellness fee grants access to campus wellness, recreation, and fitness facilities, equipment, and programs.
 Each semester's charge will support the overall operation of the state-of-the-art wellbeing center facilities.
 Graduate students may opt out to have the fee waived online through the Wake Information Network (WIN).
 Graduate students who elect to opt out of the wellness fee will not have access to campus wellness, recreation and fitness facilities, equipment and related programs, such as intramurals and club sports.
-If you opt out and change your mind at a later date, you can obtain a membership fee on a month-to-month basis at a fee of \$30/month.
+If you opt out and change your mind at a later date, you can obtain a membership fee on a month-to-month basis at a fee of \$35/month.